Skip to content

 What is the strict definition of French Riviera versus the wider Riviera arc this page covers?

-The strict Côte d'Azur definition runs the Alpes-Maritimes coast from Mandelieu-la-Napoule west of Cannes east through Antibes, Nice, Villefranche, Cap-Ferrat, Beaulieu-sur-Mer to the Italian border.
-Six of the thirteen venues sit in this strict corridor.
-The wider Riviera framing extends west into the Var coast (Saint-Tropez, Hyères, Bandol, Le Castellet) and inland into Provence Verte and the Haut-Var; the remaining seven venues sit along this wider arc.
-We describe each venue's geography honestly so couples shortlisting strictly for coastline can identify which estates fit and which sit further inland.
+The strict Côte d'Azur definition runs the Alpes-Maritimes coast from Mandelieu-la-Napoule west of Cannes east through Antibes, Nice, Villefranche, Cap-Ferrat, and Beaulieu-sur-Mer to the Italian border.
+The wider Riviera framing extends west into the Var coast (Saint-Tropez, Hyères, Bandol, Le Castellet) and inland into Provence Verte and the Haut-Var.
+This page covers both: we describe each venue's geography honestly so couples shortlisting strictly for coastline can see which estates sit on the coast and which sit further inland.

 How much do French Riviera wedding venues in this collection cost?